 Taking short amounts of time to teach the horse in the years before the age of 3 means they have all the information of how to respond to the steps necessary for the riding when they are 3.
 When the horse has the knowledge of what to do, he is not forced to use his instincts of flight.
 And the process of starting a horse under saddle will a smooth, stress-free process for both horse and rider, giving the best possible outcome for the horse to be successful.

 If a horse is left to “be a horse” with little to no training until he is 3, you will have to deal with all the flight survival ‘natural’ reactions the horse will give when trying to ‘break him in.’
 You’ll be spending a large amount of time struggling with a much more mature animal that is fighting his 3 year developed flight survival instinct.

 The process of breaking in will then take a lot longer with greater risks of injury for the horse and trainer.
 There’s also a greater risk of a bad incident or experience that could leave the horse difficult with problems or totally unrideable.

 Often in this process we fall into the pattern of lunging, putting unnecessary km’s on a young horses’ muscles and joints.
 Some horses in this process can have 2 to 3 months on the lunge to tire the natural flight instinct or to suppress it by a process of getting used to the situation and environments.

 Just breeding a good horse does not, of course, mean he is naturally going to be a good riding horse.
 A horse to be comfortable in our human world will need to learn more than just to wear a saddle and have a rider on his back.

 If we want a horse to reach his full potential to be well-mannered and happy in his work, it is our job to prepare them and teach them all the things they need to know before they are faced with these tasks.

 Want to learn more about the three steps of the method that I apply when dealing with these problems?
-Sign up here for free and you will receive a free videos on how to get started!
+Check out my online coaching program here and get an amazing start with your horse!